iot-uoe/feeling-responsive/_posts/2016-11-12-iot-in-the-city-collider-report.md

 <h4>Group 3: Your Glass Bin is Half Full!</h4>

 Incentivising people to take and upload photos of how full their local recycling bins are would prevent top-floor tenement dwellers from making a wasted journey (and dumping their recycling into general waste).
-We could could do this by developing an app which would give micro-payments to responsible citizens and help to create value within a community.
+We could could do this by developing an app which would give Blockchain-based micro-payments to responsible citizens and help to create value within a community.

 <div class="row b50">
     <div class="medium-4 columns">